Cutpoints of invariant subcontinua of polynomial Julia sets: Rotational fixed points in non-invariant continua

 \begin{thm}[\cite{DH}] Each rational $K$-ray lands; its landing point is a periodic or preperiodic regular point.
 Conversely, each regular periodic point is the landing point of a non-empty finite collection of rational $K$-rays. \end{thm}

 In \cite{GM}, the authors consider the partition of the plane by all invariant $K$-rays united with their landing points (by definition and Lemma \ref{l:invar}, these landing points are exactly all non-rotational $P$-fixed points).
 Denote the union of all invariant $K$-rays and their landing points by $\Sigma$.
-Let $A_1$, $\dots$, $A_k$ be components of $\C\sm \Sigma$.
+Define a \emph{rotational object} as either a rotational fixed point or an invariant parabolic domain.